 Although this tool offers interesting results our research goes beyond it and we produced the AgentFactory application that refers to a more complex and complete concept of pattern.
 The pattern is seen in the most common significance of design pattern but adapted to the specific demands of agents.
-The use of several levels of meta-representations of these patterns allows the generation of complete agents or of parts of them (also including the behavioral part of the code) for the JADE platform and other ones.
+The use of several levels of meta-representations of these patterns allows the generation of complete agents or of parts of them (also including the behavioral part of the code) for the FIPA compliant platforms as Jade or FIPA-OS.